Optimistic Navigation: Creating the Illusion of Instant Navigation

 What are optimistic UI updates?

-• Render without predicted data and display a skeleton version of the server response.
+• Render without predicted data: Display a skeleton version of the page while the real content loads.

-If the server responds with an error, optimistic UI updates should be rolled back and the error handled.
+If the server responds with an error, these updates roll back smoothly, and the error is handled gracefully.

 If you feel like data from the entity card is not enough, consider increasing it by changing the amount of data returned for that entity listing request.
-The more placeholder data you get, the more content of the page can be rendered ahead of time.
-Good-crafted, optimistic navigation can hide 5–10 seconds of delays from the user.
-I achieved such results in that Tanstack-Start starter (use with 3G network throttling).
+The more data you receive, the more content you can render ahead of time during navigation.
+Carefully crafted optimistic navigation can hide 5–10 seconds of delays from the user.
+I achieved such results in that Tanstack-Start blog starter.
+Navigate through that demo with enabled 3G network throttling to see optimistic navigation in action.

 • RAM Usage: Storing predicted data can increase memory use, though modern browsers manage this efficiently.